 The Best Pumpkins for Jack-O'-Lanterns

 Jack-o'-lantern pumpkins are a smaller heirloom variety that was bred specifically to carve into jack-o'-lanterns.
 The fruit is ribbed and a deep orange color.
 Each pumpkin weighs between 7 and 10 pounds and stands about 10 inches high.
 The vines grow to about 10 feet long.
-They can be trellised as long as you provide support for the hanging fruit.
+They can be trellised as long as you provide support for the hanging fruit; otherwise, the weight of the fruit will pull the vine off of the trellis.
 Because this is a smaller pumpkin, it can also be used for cooking.

 Connecticut Field Pumpkins